juncachain/doc/wallet_app/home.md

 ![home-w195](media/home.png)

 ##### View all account balances
-Can check all account balances, click the Buy/Transfer button for quick transfer
+Can check all account balances, click the Buy/Transfer button for quick transfer.

 ##### Preview wallet information
-It is convenient for you to check the main wallet balance and copy the wallet address
+It is convenient for you to check the main wallet balance and copy the wallet address.

 ##### Transaction Record
-View your recent transaction records, click on a single item to view transaction details
+View your recent transaction records, click on a single item to view transaction details.